- 5 All-Americans Coached

 Off the mat, Maple was named to the Capital One Academic All-America Division I At-Large Team in 2014.
 Additionally, he was a three-time NWCA All-Academic Team member (2012, 2013, 2014), a two-time first-team Academic All-Big 12 honoree (2013, 2014) and a second-team Academic All-Big 12 selection (2012).
 He also won the NCAA Postgraduate Scholarship, as well as the Big 12 Dr. Prentice Gautt Postgraduate Scholarship.

+Maple continued to see success in freestyle wrestling following the completion of his college career.
+He was a member of the United States team in 2018 that won the UWW Freestyle World Cup for the first time since 2003.
 Maple is a two-time U.S. Freestyle Open Men’s finalist (61 kg), winning the title in April 2017.
 He also won the 61 kg title at the 2017 Medved International.
-Maple was a finalist in the 61 kg at the 2017 U.S. Freestyle World Team Trials and is currently ranked No. 2 in the country at that weight.
+Maple was a finalist in the 61 kg at the 2017 U.S. Freestyle World Team Trials.
 He was the runner-up at the 2015 U.S. Open, as he qualified for the U.S. Freestyle World Team Trials, where he earned a fourth-place finish.

 Originally from Wichita, Kan., Maple earned his bachelor’s degree from Oklahoma in health and exercise science in May 2013.
 He received his master’s degree in adult and higher education, with an emphasis in intercollegiate athletic administration from OU in May 2015.
-Maple and his wife, Jordin, have one son, Kiner.
+Maple and his wife, Jordin, have two sons, Kiner and Kyro.